-First semester students must also enroll in a first-year course, Seminar in Life Pathways (SEM 140), a gateway course to Jackson College.
+First semester students should also enroll in a first-year course, Seminar in Life Pathways (SEM 140), a gateway course to Jackson College.
 This course is designed to help all students develop the skills, inner qualities and external behaviors needed to take charge of their academic and career success.
 Students will be guided through an extensive process of making career choices and selecting an academic program of study at Jackson College and beyond.

-Except for second-admit programs, SEM 140 is required of all students.
+Except for second-admit programs, SEM 140 is usually required of all students. $\label{eq:except}$